 The Presidential Years, 1987–2005

-"They called him Monk, a terrific Notre Dame basketball player, became a priest, a professor of theology, lived for years in Sorin Hall, became one of the great presidents of our university.
-For 18 years, Father Malloy did it all.
+"They called him Monk, a terrific Notre Dame basketball player, who became a priest, a professor of theology, lived for years in Sorin Hall, and became one of the great presidents of our university.
+For eighteen years, Father Malloy did it all.
 He accomplished so much.
-He made me very proud, and yes, they still call him Monk." ~Regis Philbin, television broadcaster (ND '53)
+He made me very proud, and yes, they still call him Monk." —Regis Philbin, television broadcaster (ND '53)